Stage 3 Barnes Bridge to Baker Street 10.7 Miles

 Walk clockwise around pond and just after a switchback path cross grass to pass to right of bandstand and continue in the same direction.
 At crossing path turn left and after a few yards go straight ahead at cross tracks to enter South Flower Walk.
 Turn left along path eventually exiting through gate.
 Walk anticlockwise around Albert Memorial in order to fully appreciate this masterpiece.
 There is also a good view of Royal Albert Hall (7.6 miles).

 Facing rear of memorial (back of Prince Albert can be seen) turn left and take next path on left to reach junction.
 Turn right past toilets to next junction.
 Turn left and when path veers left continue ahead on new path and then take first path on right to pass Serpentine Gallery on right.
 At multi-path junction take path half left towards Physical Energy Statue passing Queen Caroline's Temple on right.
 On reaching statue take path half right towards obelisk (Speke's Monument).
-Facing away from monument take 2nd track ahead on left (grass track next to well-worn track on its left).
-Continue along this path to reach “Look Out For” information board.
-Take another well-worn path across grass to right of bushes and continue to reach path beside Long Water.
+Facing away from monument follow line of trees to right of monument to reach Italian Gardens beside Long Water.

 Cross the West Carriageway with care and enter Hyde Park and continue in same direction on path to right of North Carriage drive and sandy track.
 Ignore fork on right and shortly after pass small riding enclosure on left.
 Go past Cumberland Gate on left and follow around outskirts of park, carefully avoiding cycle lane, to reach 2 green domed buildings.
 Turn left on a path directly opposite these buildings to leave Hyde Park by Upper Brook Street Gate (9.6 miles).